Effective risk management and control is key to the delivery of our business strategy and objectives.

 Our management structure has clearly defined reporting lines, accountabilities and authority levels.

-The Group is organised as business units.
+The Group is organised into business units.
 Each business unit is led by a SET member and has its own management team.

 Strategy and Business Planning

-We have a five year strategic plan which is updated and reviewed by the Board annually.
-Business objectives and performance measures are defined annually together with budgets and forecasts.
+We have a five year strategic plan which is developed by the SET and endorsed by the Board annually.
+Business objectives and performance measures are defined annually, together with budgets and forecasts.
 Monthly business performance reviews are conducted at both Group and business unit levels.

 Internal Audit provides independent and objective assurance and advice on the design and operation of the Group's internal control framework.
 The internal audit plan seeks to provide balanced coverage of the Group's material financial, operational and compliance control processes.